David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Each country has different geographical characteristics and energy needs.
 Vietnam is industrializing, and the demand for clean, stable energy from hydropower is immense.
 * Dam removal in the West mainly concerns obsolete dams or those no longer economically viable; whereas large dams in Vietnam continue to be effective for multiple purposes (electricity, flood control, irrigation).
 * Current hydropower development is accompanied by strict requirements for replacement forest planting and environmental protection.
+* Hydropower is a global renewable energy source.
+Developed nations like Norway (90% of power) or the US (Hoover Dam, TVA) utilized hydropower for industrialization; Vietnam is utilizing its natural resources for national development.

 **41. On Protecting Enterprises and National Brands:**